fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 Joystick - Advanced
 ===================

-This is a more extensible example with 8 axes, 24 buttons and 4 hat switches.
+This is a fully functional joystick with 8 axes, 24 buttons and 4 hat switches.
-The elements are updated using list comprehensions, so the number of axes, buttons, and hat switches can be easily adjusted just by adding or removing elements from their respective lists.
-Generation/sending of USB HID reports is deferred until all inputs are processed to save CPU cycles and improve the responsiveness of the joystick.
+Notice the only difference between this example and the basic example is the number of inputs added with ``add_input``.

 .. literalinclude:: ../examples/joystick_advanced/code.py